 Part 1 - Learning & Exploring

-The URJ Teen Songleading Fellowship will kick off with a virtual meeting of introduction and then an in-person programming retreat in November.
-We will use this initial meeting to build community and explore general songleading principles and technique.
-We will consider how and why communal singing is and important part of Jewish life, how songleading is about leadership before music, and how preparation is the key to all successful songleading!
+The URJ Teen Songleading Fellowship kicks off with our three Songleading Tracks at our Teen Leadership Summit.
+Choose which summit works for you and your schedule – you only need attend one.
+The Fellowship begins in October, following the last summit, with our first online meeting where we will build community and continue exploring general songleading principles and technique.
+We will consider how and why communal singing is an important part of Jewish life, how songleading is about leadership before music, and how preparation is the key to all successful songleading!
 We will use our first virtual meeting and the in-person gathering to create a program plan for the year.

 Part 2 - Teaching and Leading